 · Blessed is the man who does not fall away on account of me. – Mat 11:6

-· Because of the increase of wickedness, the love [for God] of most will grow cold, but he who stands firm to the end will be saved. – Mat 24:12-13
+· Because of the increase of wickedness, the love [for God and others] of most will grow cold, but he who stands firm to the end will be saved. – Mat 24:12-13

 · Those on the rock are the ones who receive the word with joy when they hear it, but they have no root.
 They believe for a while, but in the time of testing they fall away. – Luke 8:13